Tsunami Science Uncovered: New Dates Added

 Pre-eminent geohazard researcher Helen Jack knows the risks, warning signs, and what to do and will be delivering a series of community talks to raise awareness of this underappreciated hazard.

-The series, ‘Hikurangi: Let’s not be surprised’, kicks off on Wednesday 30 April in Rangiora and Thursday 1 May in Kaiapoi, with later dates scheduled for August in Oxford and Woodend.
-The one hour sessions will be led by Environment Canterbury geohazard scientist Helen Jack and supported by the Waimakariri Civil Defence Emergency Management team.
+The series, ‘Hikurangi: Let’s not be surprised’, kicked off on Wednesday 30 April in Rangiora and, due to demand, more dates have been added for June and August.
+The one hour sessions are led by Environment Canterbury geohazard scientist Helen Jack and supported by the Waimakariri Civil Defence Emergency Management team.

 With more than 20 years’ experience researching earthquake and tsunami hazards in Canterbury, Helen will dive deeper into what the Hikurangi subduction zone is, our risk, likely impacts, and discuss what people and communities can do to prepare.